Portable water purification: Heat (boiling)

 Heat kills disease-causing micro-organisms, with higher temperatures and/or duration required for some pathogens.
 Sterilization of water (killing all living contaminants) is not necessary to make water safe to drink; one only needs to render enteric (intestinal) pathogens harmless.
 Boiling does not remove most pollutants and does not leave any residual protection.

-The WHO states bringing water to rolling boil then naturally cooling is sufficient to inactivate pathogenic bacteria, viruses and protozoa.
+The World Health Organization (WHO) states bringing water to rolling boil then naturally cooling is sufficient to inactivate pathogenic bacteria, viruses and protozoa.

-The CDC recommends a rolling boil for 1 minute.
+The Centers for Disease Control and Prevention (CDC) recommends a rolling boil for 1 minute.
 At high elevations, though, the boiling point of water drops.
 At altitudes greater than 6,562 ft boiling should continue for 3 minutes.

 All bacterial pathogens are quickly killed above 60 °C, therefore, although boiling is not necessary to make the water safe to drink, the time taken to heat the water to boiling is usually sufficient to reduce bacterial concentrations to safe levels.
 Encysted protozoan pathogens may require higher temperatures to remove any risk.

 Boiling is not always necessary nor sometimes enough.
 Pasteurization where enough pathogens are killed typically occurs at 63 °C for 30 minutes or 72 °C for 15 seconds.
 Certain pathogens must be heated above boiling (e.g. botulism – Clostridium botulinum requires 118 C, most endospores require 120 C, and prions even higher).
 Higher temperatures may be achieved with a pressure cooker.
 Heat combined with ultraviolet light (UV), such as sodis method, reduces the necessary temperature and duration.